The French Touch for your Wedding Photography

 Bridal party and family pictures are all but boring

 Standing guests in line is definitively boring.
-But taking the time to stage cinematic images that tells a story is actually pretty funny!
-For families, and friends that not only an opportunity to have fun and to show what defines them.
+But taking the time to stage cinematic images that tell a story is actually pretty funny!
+For families and friends, that’s an opportunity to have fun and to show what defines them.

 Since I work in Minneapolis, I have developed the staged group photos a lot.
 I invite you to look at my portfolio to find inspiration.

-When I first arrived in the North State, I was surprised to view that it’s common, for photography studio to offer second shooter.
-Indeed, in France, only the very expensive photography business hire experimented second shooter to capture expensive event of fortunate clients.
+When I first arrived in the North State, I was surprised to view that it’s common for a photography studio to offer second shooter.
+In France, only the very expensive photography business hire experimented as a second shooter to capture expensive event of fortunate clients.

-I later understood that, in most weddings a second shooter is more a marketing thing than a real need.
+I later understood that, in most weddings, a second shooter is more a marketing thing than an actual need.
 Here is the reason:

 2nd Shooter Vs Assistant

-First, most of the second shooters are not experienced, or accomplished photographers.
+First, most of the second shooters have not experienced.
+They are not accomplished photographers.
 They are best learning photography, amateur, friends or spouse of the business owner.
-In other words, they are clearly not established vendors, that would find clients in the Twin Cities by themself.
-They bearly know how to use their camera.
+They are clearly not established vendors that would find clients in the Twin Cities by themselves.
+They barely know how to use their camera.

-Naming them second shooter is intentionally avoiding making clear distinction with the lead qualified vendor.
-They should be calling assistant!
+Naming them second shooter is intentionally avoiding making a clear distinction with the lead qualified vendor.
+They should call assistant!

 2 for the price of one?

-Second, the marketing argument that is commonly express, is that having 2 guys to capture images of an event, should give the client twice more fun, candid and creative pictures.
+Second, the marketing argument that is commonly expressed, is that having 2 guys to capture images of an event, should give the client twice more fun, candid and creative pictures.

 The reality is not that.
-Indeed, a good worker moves around capture every angle.
-As a result, most of the photos of the second shooter are similar photos that end up in the trash during the editing (indeed, clients don’t need 12 version of the same pose of the same moment.
+A good worker moves around capturing every angle.
+As a result, most of the photos of the second shooter are similar photos that end up in the trash during the editing (clients don’t need 12 versions of the same pose of the same moment.

 First, it should be an accomplished image maker, (with enough experience and taking creative pictures).

-And it could be needed when the bride and the groom want to get ready at the exact same time.
+Second, it makes sense to hire one, when the bride and the groom want to get ready at the same time.

 If you are planning for a surprise proposal in Minneapolis and desire some authentic portraits reflecting your personalities and the moment, then you need to hire a good professional.

-Indeed, by definition, proposals happens only once, which means you won’t be able to redo it.
-Also you need someone on whom you can rely, and be sure he/she has the required top quality gear (very long lens), and should discuss the best scenario for successful images.
+By definition, proposals happen only once, which means you won’t be able to redo it.
+Also, you need someone on whom you can rely, and be sure he/she has the required top quality gear (very long lens), and should discuss the best scenario for successful images.
 That implies, at least: